 I’m recording by myself for the first time in nearly a year.
-My normal podcasting partner, Jennifer, here at the Managing Uncertainty Podcast, is on vacation, having camping nights with the best camper accessories and visiting cliffs in the north of Ireland.
-She is running around and enjoying the many fun things to do in Ireland, like visiting the stunning Cliffs of Moher in County Clare.
+My normal podcasting partner, Jennifer, here at the Managing Uncertainty Podcast, is on vacation in Ireland.
 So far, I’ve received many beautiful pictures of the nature and views and beers in Ireland.

 She will then go south to the Canary Islands off the coast of Africa, with her husband on a motorcycle trip.
 Probably one of the coolest vacations that I’ve heard of.
 Although the photos I’ve seen so far have mostly involved wine and some really nice looking steak.

 But I’m recording today by myself and I want to talk a little bit about two major announcements that we just made this week here at Bryghtpath.